newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 ### `usePrevious`

 A hook that gets the previous state of a stateful value.
-Useful inorder to do comparing if the state has changed.
+Useful to compare if the state has changed between render cycles.

 ```js
 import { usePrevious } from '@newrelic/gatsby-theme-newrelic';